General Foundations of Spatial Sense

 Image An example of student work where the latter have put on paper a representation of their approach.
 The name of the team, the material used, a thermometer, cubes, a water puddle, thread, a ruler.Image Reproduction of student’s work where they put on paper a representation of their approach.
 The name of the team, the material used, a thermometer, cubes, a water puddle, thread, a ruler.

-Creating a learning environment conducive to the development of spatial sense: A learning environment conducive to developing spatial sense is one that the development of the conceptual understanding of geometric properties, attributes, and units of measurement as on the much as proficiencty with procedures.
+Creating a learning environment conducive to the development of spatial sense: A learning environment conducive to developing spatial sense is one that focuses on the development of the conceptual understanding of geometric properties, attributes, and units of measurement as much as proficiency with procedures.
 Teachers must consciously use, both in mathematics and in other subjects, various situations that call on measurement and geometry.
 It is by being regularly confronted with the need to measure and use geometric reasoning that students understand the importance of developing their spatial sense.

 Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Mesure, p.
 37-40.